Eleven-am/pondSocket/README.md

 - `accept(assigns?: PondAssigns): EventResponse`: Accepts the request and optionally assigns data to the client.

-- `reject(message?: string, errorCode?: number, assigns?: PondAssigns): EventResponse`: Rejects the request with the given error message, optional error code, and optional assigns data.
+- `decline(message?: string, errorCode?: number, assigns?: PondAssigns): EventResponse`: Rejects the request with the given error message, optional error code, and optional assigns data.

-- `send(event: string, payload: PondMessage, assigns?: PondAssigns): void`: Emits a direct message to the client with the specified event, payload, and optional assigns data.
+- `reply(event: string, payload: PondMessage, assigns?: PondAssigns): void`: Emits a direct message to the client with the specified event, payload, and optional assigns data.

 - `broadcast(event: string, payload: PondMessage): EventResponse`: Sends a message to all clients in the channel with the specified event and payload.

-- `broadcastFromUser(event: string, payload: PondMessage): EventResponse`: Sends a message to all clients in the channel except the sender with the specified event and payload.
+- `broadcastFrom(event: string, payload: PondMessage): EventResponse`: Sends a message to all clients in the channel except the sender with the specified event and payload.

-- `sendToUsers(event: string, payload: PondMessage, userIds: string[]): EventResponse`: Sends a message to a specific set of clients identified by the provided userIds with the specified event and payload.
+- `broadcastFrom(userIds: string | string[], event: string, payload: PondMessage): EventResponse`: Sends a message to a specific set of clients identified by the provided userIds with the specified event and payload.

 - `trackPresence(presence: PondPresence, userId?: string): EventResponse`: Tracks a user's presence in the channel.